Public transport in Wroclaw

 Public transport in Wroclaw – buses and trams

-Tickets for buses and trams are the same.
+In Wroclaw bus and tram tickets are the same.
 They may be obtained from kiosks, ticket teller machines, Zabka stores, post offices or onboard – if you have Urban EP card or bank card that supports NFC technology.
 You just need to choose the type of ticket you need and put your cars to the ticket machine.
 The ticket is stored on your card – there is an option in the machine to check if the ticket is stored properly.

 What is UrbanCard EP